tradecloud/tradecloud-docs-api-v2/order/buyer/issue.md

 #### Historical actual delivery schedule

-- `lines.deliveryHistory`: the historic actual delivery schedule.
+- `lines.deliveryHistory`: the historical actual delivery schedule.
 This will be used to calculate the line `Overdue` indicator.
 The fields are similar as in `lines.deliverySchedule`

 #### Updated order meta data